-Instructions for the placement of cameras of phototraping and calculation of density of wild boar
+Instructions for the placement of camera traps and calculation of density of medium to big sized mammalsJune 2022

-This section presents basic instructions to estimate the density of wild boar through the use of camera traps (CTs).
+This document presents instructions to estimate the density of medium to big sized mammals through the use of camera traps (CTs).
 Since different methods are available, we will focus on a practical one that is capable of generating reliable data in a wide range of situations (and species) throughout Europe.
 The random encounter (REM) model does not require individual recognition.
-However, it is necessary to collect certain information to determine the speed of movement (average daily movement range) of the wild boar.
-Therefore, it is necessary to place marks or stakes at a distance from the CTs that serves as a guide to subsequently mark the path followed by each animal, as indicated below.
-These intructions also applied to REST and Distance sampling methods.
+However, it is necessary to collect certain information to determine the speed of movement (average daily movement range) of the animals.

-- The work should be developed during autumn/early winter, with the CTs placed a minimum of 60 days.
+- The work should be developed during summer/early autumn, with the CTs placed for a minimum of 60 days.

-- The grid must cover at least one patch beaten during the hunting season, if possible more; or several grids for several patches.
+- The grid must cover at least one patch beaten for hunting big game during the hunting season, if possible more; or several grids for several patches.
 This is not compulsory (there are study sites of the EOW where hunting is not practiced)

-- The CT will be placed on poles or vegetation 40cm above the ground.
+- The CT will be placed on poles or vegetation 50 cm above the ground.

-- The CT is configured with operation of 24 hours per day and to take up to three consecutive images (the maximum number possible), with the minimum waiting time (0 sec. if possible) between activations.
+- The CT is configured with the operation of 24 hours per day and to take up to three consecutive images (the maximum number possible), with the minimum waiting time (0 sec. if possible) between activations.
 Use medium sensitivity.
-If the time lapse between consecutive photos of the same burst is high (>1-2 sec.), videos are recommended.
+If the time lapse between consecutive photos of the same burst is high (>2-3 sec.), video mode is recommended.

 - The flash intensity should be set at medium (if possible) to avoid “overexposed photos”.

-- Choose a field of vision of the CT that is cleared of vegetation (it is not necessary to be totally clean, but that allows the detection of any wild boar that passes within the first 5 m), being better a north orientation.
+- Choose a field of vision of the CT that is cleared of vegetation (it is not necessary to be totally clean, but that allows the detection of any animal that passes within the first 5 m), being better a north orientation.

-- A form must be filled in, collecting the information of each CT during its placement (see below).
+- A form (see below)must be filled in, collecting the information of each CT during its placement (see below).
 All the information that is subsequently extracted must keep the traceability of the CT (mark the source camera of each memory card extracted, and keep this nomenclature in the folders that are created on the computer to archive the images).
 Shortly, ENETWILD will provide an app based on Smart which will be useful to collect this information in the field.